About The Guides

 After completing courses at the University of Alaska Anchorage for aviation technology and maintenance, and working in the industry for a couple years, I knew I needed to find myself in the high desert if I was to feel content.
 In 2017 I made my venture down and drove 6000 miles until I stumbled upon Sedona and the Verde Valley.
 I stopped in my tracks literally.

-After meeting my partner and mentor Chad, helping to reinforce my love of this land, I now live to show people the greatness of the southwest.
+After meeting my business partner and mentor Chad, helping to reinforce my love of this land, I now live to show people the greatness of the southwest.
 Its no better pleasure of mine to be your guide and show you things only Dynamic Journey Tours is capable of knowing.